Steven Peebles

 Steven Peebles (born May 2, 1989) is an American professional rodeo cowboy who specializes in bareback bronc riding.
-He qualified for the Professional Rodeo Cowboys Association (PRCA)’s National Finals Rodeo (NFR) seven times and won the world championship in 2015, after recovering from a near-fatal injury incurred after being bucked from a horse.
+He qualified for the Professional Rodeo Cowboys Association (PRCA)'s National Finals Rodeo (NFR) seven times and won the world championship in 2015, after recovering from a near-fatal injury incurred after being bucked from a horse.
 He has won many of the elite rodeos, including the Calgary Stampede, the San Antonio Stock Show and Rodeo, the Reno Rodeo, the Cody Stampede, and the Fort Worth Stock Show and Rodeo.

 Peebles was mentored by world champion bareback rider Bobby Mote.
 In 2015, Peebles became a shareholder in the Elite Rodeo Athletes (ERA) tour and was then blocked from participating in future PRCA-sanctioned events, including the NFR.

 After the collapse of the ERA, Peebles returned to PRCA competition.

 Early life

 Steven Peebles was born in Salinas, California, on May 2, 1989 to Ken and Amy Peebles.
 He has a younger brother, David.
 Peebles grew up in Salinas where his uncle, former rodeo cowboy Bob Sailors, taught him the basics of bareback riding and roping.
 When Peebles was 14, his family moved to Redmond, Oregon.
 His uncle introduced him to Redmond resident Bobby Mote, a PRCA world champion bareback rider.
-In bareback riding, a competitor must ride a bucking horse, without a saddle, for 8 seconds.
-If he remains on the horse for the full 8 seconds, he's given a numerical score, with 100 being a perfect ride.
+In bareback riding, a competitor must ride a bucking horse, without a saddle, for eight seconds.
+If he remains on the horse for the full eight seconds, he is given a numerical score, with 100 being a perfect ride.
 Mote agreed to coach Peebles in return for Peebles working around Mote's ranch.
 Mote was impressed with Peebles riding skills.
-“You’d show him what to do and he would do it [....]
+"You'd show him what to do and he would do it [....]
 He was always tough, a little hardheaded, and determined.
 Those are all attributes that it takes to be able to do this.
-He knew what he wanted to do early on and he put in the time and the work.”
+He knew what he wanted to do early on and he put in the time and the work."

 In high school, Peebles was a member of the junior varsity baseball team.
 During his sophomore year, he dislocated his shoulder during a game.
 Doctors insisted he sit out for a time to recover.
 Instead, Peebles entered a local rodeo and won $700.
 He decided that he would focus on rodeo with the goal of one day winning his own world title.